gruntjs/grunt-contrib-connect/docs/connect-options.md

 Set the `debug` option to true to enable logging instead of using the `--debug` flag.

+## livereload
+Type: `Boolean` or `Number`
+Default: `false`

+Set to `true` or a port number to inject a live reload script tag into your page using [connect-livereload](https://github.com/intesso/connect-livereload).

+*This does not perform live reloading.
+It is intended to be used in tandem with grunt-contrib-watch or another task that will trigger a live reload server upon files changing.*

 ## middleware
 Type: `Function`
 Default: